Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai's position as a global fashion and textile hub makes it one of the most strategic locations in the world to trade Arab wear, with demand surging across the GCC, Africa, and South Asia.
 Whether you are an established importer or an entrepreneur entering the traditional garment market for the first time, Dubai offers an unmatched combination of infrastructure, market access, and regulatory efficiency.

-This guide covers everything you need to know about obtaining an Arab Wear Trading Licence (Activity Code 4771.86) at Dubai South Business Hub Free Zone, including costs, requirements, and setup steps.
+This guide covers everything you need to know about obtaining an Arab Wear Trading License (Activity Code 4771.86) at Dubai South Business Hub Free Zone, including costs, requirements, and setup steps.

 Key Stats at a Glance

-Typical Licence Approval Timeline: 5 to 10 working days
+• Typical License Approval Timeline: 5 to 10 working days

-What Is an Arab Wear Trading Licence and What Does It Cover?
+What Is an Arab Wear Trading License and What Does It Cover?

-An Arab Wear Trading Licence issued under Activity Code 4771.86 at Dubai South Business Hub Free Zone is a Trading Licence that authorises businesses to buy and sell traditional Arab garments and related accessories.
+An Arab Wear Trading License issued under Activity Code 4771.86 at Dubai South Business Hub Free Zone is a Trading License that authorises businesses to buy and sell traditional Arab garments and related accessories.
 This includes items such as thobes, abayas, kaftans, jalabiyyas, and accompanying accessories commonly associated with Arab and Islamic dress traditions.

 UAE Market Context and Opportunity for Arab Wear Traders